MicrosoftDocs/fabric-docs/docs/get-started/share-items.md

 ms.custom:
 ---

-# Share items
+# Share items in Microsoft Fabric

-Workspaces are the central places where you collaborate with your colleagues.
+Workspaces are the central places where you collaborate with your colleagues in Microsoft Fabric.
 Besides assigning workspace roles, you can also use item sharing to grant and manage item level permissions in scenarios:

 - Collaborate with colleagues who aren't in the same workspace.
 - Grant item level permissions for colleagues who already have workspace roles.